Study Nomination Review & Selection Process

 Receipt and Initial Review

 To facilitate review of nominations by the NTP Board of Scientific Counselors (BSC) and the public, NTP staff develop draft research concept documents for each nomination recommended for in-depth study.
 A research concept is a brief document outlining the nomination or study rationale, and the significance, study approach, and expected outcome of a proposed research program tailored for each nomination.
 The purpose of these research concept documents is to outline the general elements of a program of study that would address the specific issues that prompted the nomination, but also encompass studies that may address larger public health issues, or topics in toxicology that could be appropriately addressed through studies on the nominated substance or issue.
+The NTP shares draft research concepts with its partner agencies and invites their review.1

 Nomination supporting documents, draft research concept documents, and any public comments received on the nominations are then presented to the NTP Board of Scientific Counselors for review and comment in a public meeting.
 This public meeting also provides and opportunity for the NTP to receive additional public comments.
 The Board provides independent advice to the NTP on the merit and priority of proposed studies for each nomination, and may suggest additional studies as well as offer their perspective on issues raised by public comments.